📚 500+ celiac-safe recipes + meal plans — the Gluten-Free Cookbook Bundle, just $12 (was $49)

 While the ingredients are safe, Skittles are not certified gluten-free.

-Mars Wrigley does not test Skittles to ensure they fall below the strict FDA <20ppm threshold.
+Mars Wrigley does not formally test Skittles to ensure they fall below the strict FDA <20ppm threshold.
 Because they are a massive conglomerate, they manufacture Skittles in huge facilities that may also process gluten-containing candies (like Twix or Milky Way).

 The Mars Wrigley Labeling Policy